tikv/tikv/docs/tools/tikv-control.md

 Total scanned keys: 2
 ```

-There's a limitation: if you are trying to scan write cf, the keys you provides shouldn't be shorter than 8 bytes.
+There's a limitation: if you are trying to scan write cf, the from_key you provides shouldn't be shorter than 8 bytes.

 ### Print a specific key value